Q: Is SI@UCF Residential?

-A: The early bird deadline is April 21.
-These applications will be given first consideration and acceptances will be given to some of these applicants by April 28 via email.
-Any remaining slots available will be filled from applications deferred from this group and those received by the final deadline, May 26.
-These students will hear back by June 2 via email.
+A: The early bird deadline is April 14.
+These applications will be given first consideration and acceptances will be given to some of these applicants on or before April 21 via email.
+Any remaining slots available will be filled from applications deferred from this group and those received by the final deadline, May 19.
+These students will hear back by May 26 via email.

 Q: When is the $150 deposit due?

 A: Those who received admittance from the early bird deadline must make their $150 deposit by May 12.
-All other applicants must pay the $150 deposit by June 16 to hold your spot.
+All other applicants must pay the $150 deposit by June 9 to hold your spot.
 Otherwise, others will be offered an opportunity to attend.
 The deposit is non-refundable.